espocrm/documentation/administration/backup-and-restore.md

+# Backup and Restore

-# How to backup EspoCRM manually
+## How to backup EspoCRM manually

 EspoCRM consists of files and database data.
-All these data need for creating a full backup of EspoCRM.
-Here are instructions how to do it on Ubuntu server with MySQL.
+All these data are needed in order to create a full backup of EspoCRM.
+Here are instructions on how to do it on Ubuntu server with MySQL.

 ### Step 1.
 Backup files

-Create an archieve of the directory content of installed EspoCRM.
+Create an archive of the directory content of installed EspoCRM.
 For Ubuntu the default path is `/var/www/html`.
 You may use this command:

 ```bash
 tar -czf "files.tar.gz" -C /var/www/html .